mamba-org/quetz/docs/source/deploying/configuration.rst

 :secret key: credentials to S3 account, if you use IAM roles, don't set them or set them to ``""``
 :url: set to the S3 endpoint (excluding bucket name) of your provider (for AWS, you can skip it)
 :region: region of the S3 instance
-:bucket_name: bucket name to use to store the data in
+:bucket_name: name of the bucket to store the data in
 :bucket_prefix:
 :bucket_suffix: channel directories on S3 are created with the following semantics: ``{bucket_prefix}{channel_name}{bucket_suffix}``